Career Coaching at the Career and Community Engagement Center

-Working with your coach during your time at Whitman, you will open the door to experiences, resources, and skillsets that build upon each other.
+Working with your coach during your time at Whitman, you will open the door to experiences, resources, and skill sets that build upon each other.
 Take a look at what each year may hold.

 As you continue to move through your Whitman journey, we’ll help you connect with alumni and other professionals working in roles and industries you are considering.
-Using resources like Whitman Connect and LinkedIn to begin building connections to mentors, you’ll have access to formal paired mentoring programs and online communities to gain a deeper understanding of many career pathways.
-Working with your coach, you will build relationships and access insight that will allow you to initiate & grow your professional network while you continue refining your direction and expanding your skills and experience.
+Using resources like Whitman Connect and LinkedIn to begin building connections to mentors, you’ll have access to mentoring programs and online communities to gain a deeper understanding of many career pathways.
+Working with your coach, you will build relationships and access insight that will allow you to initiate and grow your professional network while you continue refining your direction and expanding your skills and experience.

 In your fourth year, you’ll move to consolidating all of your gained knowledge and experiences as you begin planning your post-graduation life.
 You will work with your coach to narrow down the options you plan to pursue and then identify skills and application materials necessary for those next steps.
 You will reach out to the networks you’ve been developing to share your plans, seek out advice and prepare for interviews.
 You will access resources for post-college life that will help you prepare for the independent personal and professional roles that you’ll be stepping into.

-Pillars of the Career Coaching Program
+Pillars of Career Coaching

 Exploration: Access on-campus, community, and professional opportunities that allow you to gain skills, networks, and insights about potential career paths that interest you.

-Reflection: Connect the dots between your learning, experiences and plans for the future.
+Reflection: Connect the dots between your learning, experiences, and plans for the future.